-Use this inventory of interests to make a list of seeds you can plant.
+Use this rudimentary inventory of interests to make a list of seeds you can plant.
+You need people with interests and excitements to get things going.

 Here's an example: Marie Mueller of the Bigelow Free Public Library in Clinton, Massachusetts is an avid walker, so she decided to start a library walking club at the park across the street.
 That 'seed' led to opportunities to partner with the local hospital on their Walk with a Doc program.
 Walk with a Doc is a national initiative to get people walking and engaging with medical professions.
 It all started with Marie's "seed" of walking, which she made visible to the community in a way that sparked collaboration.